November 15-17, 2019 Whitbourne Woodcutting Trip (36 Photos)

 8.

 6. Not a bad pile of wood (both in full lengths and bucked) for a couple short days work.
-This will be left to season and dry before is bucked, split and stowed away in the woodshed.
+This will be left to season until next year before is junked, split and stowed away in the woodshed.

 5.